Providing Homes, Care and Kindness to the Unwanted, Abused, Injured and Starving Cats and Dogs of Avsallar, Turkey

 Abandoned to themselves, these street animals are constantly struggling to survive and live a normal life amid constant threats: traffic collisions, cruelty and violent "pest management" from some locals (especially around tourist hotspots such as hotels), physical abuse and exploitation (for profit and the entertainment of tourists) disease, lack of population control leading to injuries, stress and dire lack of food etc.

-For the past five years, volunteer Manuela Wroblewski (pictured), previously a successful actress from Berlin, has been devoting every single day and every ounce of her resources to feeding, neutering and finding good homes for these cats and dogs.
-About 170 have already been adopted and many more neutered and brought back to their territories.
+For the past nine years, volunteer Manuela Wroblewski (pictured), previously a successful actress from Berlin, has been devoting every single day and every ounce of her resources to feeding, neutering and finding good homes for these cats and dogs.
+About 500 have already been adopted and over 400 neutered and brought back to their territories.

 Welcome to the website of this group.
 What do we do?